 Montclair Kimberley Academy, established in 1974, is the product of the merger of three separate schools, each with a reputation for providing an outstanding education: Montclair Academy, a boys' school founded in 1887; The Kimberley School, a girls' school founded in 1906; and Brookside, a coed school founded in 1925.
 Today's MKA has built on that tradition of excellence and offers its diverse student body a rigorous, yet innovative, college-preparatory education.

 MKA, one of the largest coeducational independent day schools in New Jersey, is committed to providing every student in grades Pre-K - 12 with opportunities to develop to their infinite potential, in terms of both their intellect and their character.
-Guided by our motto - Knowledge, Vision, Integrity - the school encourages active participation in the arts, athletics and service learning to enhance the growth fostered by our challenging academic curriculum.
+Guided by our motto - Knowledge, Vision, Integrity - the school encourages active participation in the arts, athletics and community engagement to enhance the growth fostered by our challenging academic curriculum.
 Three age-appropriate campuses and a commitment to diversity and faculty professional development are hallmarks of the MKA experience.

 To learn more about our philosophy, as articulated in our Mission Statement, Common Purpose and Honor Code, click below.